Snyder (surname)

-Snyder is an Anglicized occupational surname derived from Dutch Snijder "tailor" (alternatively spelled "Snyder" in the past, see "ij"/"y"), related to modern Dutch Snijders and Sneijder.
-It may also be an Anglicized spelling of the German Schneider or Swiss German Schnyder, which both carry the same meaning.
-A less common Anglicized spelling of the Dutch Snijder is Snider.
+Snyder is an Anglicized occupational surname derived from Dutch Snijder “tailor” (historically also spelled with “ij”/“y”), and is related to modern Dutch Snijders and Sneijder.
+It may also be an Anglicized spelling of the German Schneider or Swiss German Schnyder, which carry the same meaning; the name likewise appears in Yiddish as Shnayder (שניידער) and was adopted by many Ashkenazic Jewish families who later anglicized it to Snyder or Snider on immigrating to English-speaking countries.

 Notable people with the surname include: